1. Skip to content

 Accompanied by Ukrainian soldiers, DW's Nick Connolly spoke to residents in the captured townImage: KIRILL CHUBOTIN/Ukrinform/IMAGO

-The Russian town of Sudzha, in the far south of the Kursk region, and just across the border from the Ukrainian town of Sumy, has been under Kyiv's control for roughly a week now and contested for roughly two.
+The Russian town of Sudzha, in the far south of the Kursk region, and just across the border from the Ukrainian town of Sumy, has been under Ukraine's control for roughly a week now and contested for roughly two.

 Ukraine's government on Thursday published images of President Volodymyr Zelenskyy visiting the border region, close to where Ukrainian forces launched their surprise incursion into Russian territory.

-But Kyiv has also been allowing reporters to accompany its military forces for a brief glimpse of the town on the other side of the frontier, in controlled circumstances.
+Ukraine has also been allowing reporters to accompany its military forces for a brief glimpse of the town on the other side of the frontier, in controlled circumstances.
 DW's Ukraine-based correspondent Nick Connolly was among them.

 In Russia's Sudzha, mainly the elderly stay behind